< Back to course list

 The Foundation exam addresses knowledge of the terminology of the method and a high-level understanding of the concepts.

-Weekday courses: Exam taken on the afternoon of day 3 of the Foundation course.
+Weekday courses (In-class & Virtual attendance): Exam taken on the afternoon of day 3 of the Foundation course.

 Weekend courses: Exam taken on the morning of the Practitioner course.

 The Practitioner course includes the AgileBA Practitioner exam which exam consists of:

 The Practitioner exam tests knowledge, understanding, application, analysis and evaluation of the method.

 Weekday courses (In-class & Virtual attendance)/weekend courses: The exam is taken on the afternoon of the course, and papers sent away for scoring.

 The AgileBA Practitioner qualification is valid for 5 years.
 Practitioners should re-register within 3-5 years of their original certification to demonstrate their commitment to professional development.

 Participants who have been awarded the Project Management Professional (PMP)® credential by the Project Management Institute (PMI)® are eligible to earn PDUs for their participation in this course as follows:

 Candidates who pass the AgileBA Foundation or Practitioner exam are eligible to claim one year’s Agile Business Consortium Membership.
 This entitles you to: